 Similarly, WEC's operating agreement with the state DEC (which operates the dam) has expired, but the state has authorized the continued operation of the project under the old license agreement until a new agreement is completed.
+WEC and DEC are working on an update to this agreement.

-Due to weather conditions, a several month period when the plant was off line due to ice, and equipment issues at the plant, Wrightsville production in 2022 was far below expectations.
+Due to weather conditions, a several month period when the plant was offline due to ice, and equipment issues at the plant, Wrightsville production in 2022 was far below expectations.
 In addition, the new permit requirements will likely result in less power being produced by the Wrightsville project going forward.
 WEC's consultant estimates that all other conditions being equal, the new operating conditions will result in a 6 percent reduction in output.

-In 2022, Wrightsville produced 0.89% of WEC's total power and 0.82% of WEC's Total Real Time Load Obligation.
+In 2023, Wrightsville produced 2.88% of WEC's total power and 2.90% of WEC's Total Real Time Load Obligation.
+This was significantly above the 0.89% of WEC's power needs that the project supplied in 2022.